BattleDemon/Battleships/timeline.md

 ### Day 14 April 3
 - Improve UI
 - Text and layout
+- keep a prototype (systems all working but need to do balancing)

 ### Day 15 April 4
 - Playtest deck sizes